mijnnaamisbrood/morelo/README.md

 To run as a systemd service, copy [wallstreetbetsd.service](utils/systemd/wallstreetbetsd.service) to `/etc/systemd/system/` and [wallstreetbetsd.conf](utils/conf/wallstreetbetsd.conf) to `/etc/`.
-The [example service](utils/systemd/wallstreetbetsd.service) assumes that the user `morelo` exists and its home is the data directory specified in the [example config](utils/conf/wallstreetbetsd.conf).
+The [example service](utils/systemd/wallstreetbetsd.service) assumes that the user `wallstreetbets` exists and its home is the data directory specified in the [example config](utils/conf/wallstreetbetsd.conf).

-If you're on Mac, you may need to add the `--max-concurrency 1` option to morelo-wallet-cli, and possibly wallstreetbetsd, if you get crashes refreshing.
+If you're on Mac, you may need to add the `--max-concurrency 1` option to wallstreetbets-wallet-cli, and possibly wallstreetbetsd, if you get crashes refreshing.

 ## Internationalization